SK-EID/smart-id-java-client/README.md

 ## Session status request handling for v3.0

-The Smart-ID v3.0 API includes new session status request paths for retrieving session results.
+The Smart-ID v3.0 API includes new session status request path for retrieving session results.
+Session status request is to be used for dynamic-link and notification-based flows.

 ### Session status response